-Whilst these are our current priorities we know that there will be other areas where we need to target our efforts, as part of the implementation of this strategy we will continually review what our quality priorities should be.
+Whilst these are our current priorities we know that there will be other areas where we need to target our efforts, once we have achieved improvement in these areas.
+As part of the implementation of this strategy we will continually review what our quality priorities should be.
 To do this we will: